ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

    ```

 2. Store the desired value of `makeprg` in a variable as a literal Vimscript string (in which case you don't need to escape spaces),
-   then programatically set the `makeprg` option to the value of the variable with Vim's `:let &{option}` syntax:
+   then programmatically set the `makeprg` option to the value of the variable with Vim's `:let &{option}` syntax:

    ```vim
    " This code would go in compiler/tex.vim